Crime happens because of opportunity. Cars, metal, building materials, tools, and other equipment are easy targets for thieves.

 Aside from fencing to limit access, security guards, and good lighting, cameras can increase the protection of your business.
 In lumber yards, car dealerships, or construction sites, security cameras not only record crimes, but can also prevent them.

 What Do You Need/Want to See?

-- Resolution — A typical analog camera captures around 0.4MP (megapixels).
+- Resolution — An analog camera captures around 0.4MP (megapixels).
 In contrast, digital IP camera resolutions start at 1.0MP (720p).
 They are also available in, 1.3MP (960p), 2MP (1080p), 3/5/8MP (4K UHD), and 12/33MP (8K UHD).
-All vastly sharper than standard analog resolution.
+All are sharper than the usual analog resolution.

 - Cost savings — IP cameras can use the same cabling as traditionally powered cameras or run off of cost-effective Power over Ethernet (PoE).

 - Convenience — IP Cameras send video via a “local area network” over the Internet.
 Some camera settings allow recording when triggered by motion.